TheWayOfCoding/Maxmango-D53-Filters-No-Online/readme.md

 ### Installing on your Camera
 1. Copy the downloaded `.pro` or `.air` file to the root directory of your camera's SD card.
 2. Turn on the camera.
-You should briefly see a "LOAD" message on the screen.
+That filter should be automatically applied to photos.
+The easiest way to verify this works is use a B&W filter and then swap it after a few test photos.
+You could also consider using multiple SD cards each with a unique filter if you want variety.
 3. *Note: Most cameras can only load one custom file at a time.*

 ## 🛠️ Technical Details (Offline Verification)